mmgrt/bitnami-openldap-arm64/README.md

 >Not affiliated with Bitnami.

->Use at own risk, no guarantee provided.
+>Use at your own risk, no guarantee provided.

->⚠️ Don't use on production unless you know what are doing!
+>⚠️ Don't use on production unless you know what you are doing!

 This image is based on `bitnami/openldap` [Docker Hub](https://hub.docker.com/r/bitnami/openldap/) | [Github](https://github.com/bitnami/containers/tree/main/bitnami/openldap)

 As there is no official support yet for arm64 (see: https://github.com/bitnami/bitnami-docker-openldap/issues/18, https://github.com/bitnami/charts/issues/7305), I decided to make my own, and document the steps for others and for my future self :)

 # This document covers:
 - Compile (build) *OpenLDAP 2.6* for arm64